ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 ##################

-In general, a cluster partition may execute fencing only if the partition has quorum, and the ``stonith-enabled`` cluster property is set to true.
+In general, a cluster partition may execute fencing only if the partition has quorum, and the ``fencing-enabled`` cluster property is set to true.
 However, there are exceptions:

 * The requirements apply only to fencing initiated by Pacemaker.
 If an